Welcome Banana Pi to the OpenSim OSGrid:

 Location: 9967 x 9995

 I plan on porting more stuff over to OSGrid as a means of backing up in case SecondLife goes completely sideways.
-OSGrid also serves a secondary purpose of making sure that all of the content within my SIM is totally under my control with backing all objects up into .OAR files therefore not losing all of the time i’ve invested in SL throughout all of the years.
+OSGrid also serves a secondary purpose of making sure that all of the content within my SIM is totally under my control with backing all objects up into .OAR files therefore not losing all of the time I’ve invested in Second Life throughout all of the years.